Ly2017To/Sensor_Fusion/course_summary.md

 </p>

 <p align='justify'>
 Clustering draws the boundery around points, which means to group points by how close they are to each other.
 KD-tree is a binary tree that organizes k-dimensional data points and its operations include insertion, deletion, search and so on.
 Each node is inserted by comparing between dimensions alternatively.
 To delete a node, we need to first locate the node and then delete this node without breaking the KD-tree property.
 The search we are doing here is to find all the points in a KD-tree that within a certain distance to a target point.
 This search process can be achieved by traversing a KD-tree and check whether each point is close enougth to the target on the path.
 KD-tress is also the backbone algorithm of Euclidean clustering algorithm of PCL.
-The process of this algorithm is shown below.
+This algorithm is shown below.
 </p>

     EuclideanCluster():